 About 30 minutes south of Shepparton (on the way home to Melbourne!), is the modest and unassuming little cellar door of Longleat Wines at Murchison – a short detour that’s worth the effort.

 This is a true family run winery and cellar door.
-Guido brings his passion for making wines designed to share and enjoy (especially with food), while Sandra makes some damn fine cheeses that are also available at the cellar door.
+Guido brings his passion for making wines designed to share and enjoy (especially with food), while Sandra draws from her passion for cheese to keep the cellar door well stocked.

 Guido’s Italian heritage is evident in the styles of wine that he makes, and words like ‘generous, flavourful and food-friendly’ spring to mind.
 In fact, all conversations with Guido and Sandra quickly turn to the food that will best complement the wines.

 It’s a lovely, intimate experience chatting, eating, and drinking with people who genuinely love what they do.
 Guido brings his heritage to the fore in wines like Garganega and Sangiovese, both textural and interesting in a white and red wine respectively.

 The deck cafe is lovely for a glass of vino, a coffee and a platter, but they also do lunches – which are a generous feasting occasion and definitely require a booking.